 We finance our assets with what we believe to be a prudent amount of leverage, which will vary from time to time based upon the particular characteristics of our portfolio, availability of financing, and market conditions.
 Because our strategy is flexible, dynamic, and opportunistic, our overall leverage will vary over time.
-As of December 31, 2015 and December 31, 2014, our total debt-to-equity ratio was 8.4 to 1 and 8.1 to 1, respectively.
-Collateral transferred with respect to our outstanding repo borrowings as of December 31, 2015 and December 31, 2014 had an aggregate fair value of \$1.3 billion and \$1.4 billion, respectively.
-Adjusted for unsettled security purchases and sales, our debt-to-equity ratios was 8.1:1 as of December 31, 2015 as compared to 7.9:1 as of December 31, 2014.
+As of December 31, 2016 and 2015, our total debt-to-equity ratio was 8.5 to 1 and 8.4 to 1, respectively.
+Collateral transferred with respect to our outstanding repo borrowings as of December 31, 2016 and 2015 had an aggregate fair value of \$1.2 billion and \$1.3 billion, respectively.
+Adjusted for unsettled security purchases and sales, our debt-to-equity ratio was 8.3 to 1 and 8.1 to 1 as of December 31, 2016 and 2015, respectively.
 Our leverage ratio may fluctuate period over period based on portfolio management decisions, market conditions, and the timing of security purchase and sale transactions.